 Driver training is a crucial component of any trucking enterprise’s operations.
 Even the most adept companies can find themselves in situations where they are facing legal questioning or depositions due to the questionable habits of untrained drivers.
 These situations should be avoided wherever possible—and the good news is that it is possible to minimize their occurrence.

-In 2019, a study from Brandon Hall Group showed that many trucking companies are now using VR as a modern training tool.
+Modern training and trucking companies are now using VR as a modern training tool.
 Virtual reality has proven useful in high consequence sectors, in which operators’ and drivers’ errors can cause expensive property damage, and even fatalities.

 The companies that took part in the survey noted that implementing VR tools was their highest learning priority for the two years following the study’s conclusion.
 Huge trucking names like UPS are already using virtual reality simulators to train their drivers and provide basic safety education, with UPS having done so since 2017.
 Other firms are using VR simulations to make learning more immersive and engaging for their drivers to ensure better retention of information.

 In the past, trucking firms would have used books and video presentations to train their employees.
 Today, more companies than ever are evolving alongside their truck drivers with the use of VR and machine learning technology.

 VR allows drivers to experience physically operating equipment and gain real-time insights required for extensive learning and comprehension.
 Plus, it provides excellent preparation for dealing with dangerous situations and unexpected crises.